Dan Riskin (physician): Policy and public service

 Riskin has advocated a bipartisan approach to leverage clinical data to improve US healthcare quality.
 He described two decades of health data reform.
-The first, from 2010 - 2020, would institute electronic data capture and enable value-based healthcare.
-The second decade, from 2020 - 2030, would leverage the massive amounts of collected data to tailor therapy and enable personalized medicine.
+The first, from 2010–2020, would institute electronic data capture and enable value-based healthcare.
+The second decade, from 2020–2030, would leverage the massive amounts of collected data to tailor therapy and enable personalized medicine.

-Focusing on the first decade of healthcare data reform, capturing electronic information and improving value-based workflow, Riskin promoted a transition to electronic health records and use of data to improve care within the Obama Campaign Healthcare Advisory Committee starting in 2007.
+Focusing on the first decade of healthcare data reform, capturing electronic information and improving value-based workflow, Riskin promoted a transition to electronic health records and use of data to improve care as an advisor to multiple U.S. administrations.
 These efforts were enacted through the HITECH Act in 2009 and Affordable Care Act in 2010.
 Riskin's academic work "Re-examining health IT policy: What will it take to derive value from our investment?" encouraged national discussion on innovation and analytics.
 He founded and built a company, Health Fidelity, with a vision to capture accurate electronic information and improve value-based workflow.

 Focusing on the second decade of healthcare data reform, tailoring therapy based on real world evidence, Riskin provided Congressional testimony in the 21st Century Cures Initiative in 2014.
-He met in Congressional retreat to help refine the bill in 2015.
+He met in a Congressional retreat to help refine the bill in 2015.
 The 21st Century Cures Act, passed in December 2016, included a pathway to incorporate real-world evidence into regulatory decision-making.
-Riskin's academic work "Real world evidence in cardiovascular medicine: ensuring data validity in electronic health record-based studies" described an approach to use advanced technology and data to enable credible real-world evidence.
-He founded and built a company, Verantos, with a vision to refine the standard of care based on real-world evidence.
+Riskin's academic work describes an approach to use advanced technology and data to enable credible real-world evidence.
+He founded the company Verantos.

-Riskin has continued to focus national attention on healthcare quality through the HHS Quality Measurement Task Force, in Centers for Medicare and Medicaid Services Grand Rounds, in FDA Grand Rounds and workshops, as a Congressionally-appointed member of the US Health IT Advisory Committee, and through academic publication.
+Riskin has continued to focus healthcare quality and data policy globally.
+He serves as a Congressionally appointed member of the US Health IT Advisory Committee (HITAC), has been an advisor to U.S. administrations, and advises governments in Europe and Asia on digital health and emerging technologies.